How to Become a MFT Marriage Family Therapist

 What Is the Job Outlook for Marriage Family Therapists?

-Employment for MFTs will increase by 22% by 2028, much faster than average compared to other occupations.
+Employment for MFTs is forecast to increase by 16.2% between 2023 and 2033, much faster than average compared to other occupations.

 SEE ALSO: How Much Do Marriage Family Therapists Make?

 Growth in this field is expected because of the higher use of integrated care, which is the treatment of several health problems at once by a group of healthcare providers.
-(BLS.gov).
-As a provider of integrated care, MFTs work with counselors in substance abuse, behavior disorder, and mental health to deal with the patient’s issue a team.
+As a provider of integrated care, MFTs work as part of a team with counselors specializing in substance abuse, behavioral disorders, and mental health.

 How Can You Become a Marriage Family Therapist?